threefoldtech/info_grid/src/terraform/advanced/terraform_wireguard_ssh.md

 ## Set the Wireguard Connection

-To set the Wireguard connection, on your local computer, you will need to take the terraform `wg_config` output and create a `wg.conf` file in the directory: `/usr/local/etc/wireguard/wg.conf`.
+To set the Wireguard connection, on your local computer, you will need to take the Terraform `wg_config` output and create a `wg.conf` file in the directory: `/usr/local/etc/wireguard/wg.conf`.
 Note that the Terraform output starts and ends with EOT.

 * Create a file named `wg.conf` in the directory: `/usr/local/etc/wireguard/wg.conf`.
   * ```